flutter/flutter/engine/src/flutter/CONTRIBUTING.md

 * `./flutter/tools/gn --android --unoptimized` to prepare your build files for device-side executables (or `--android --android-cpu [x86|x64] --unoptimized` for x86/x64 emulators) .
 * `./flutter/tools/gn --unoptimized` to prepare the build files for host-side executables.
 * `ninja -C out/android_debug_unopt -C out/host_debug_unopt` to build all executables (use `out/android_debug_unopt_x64` for x86/x64 emulators).
+    * For Googlers, consider also using the option `-j 1000` to parallelize the build using Goma.

 This builds a debug-enabled ("unoptimized") binary configured to run Dart in checked mode ("debug").
 There are other versions, [discussed on the wiki](https://github.com/flutter/flutter/wiki/Flutter's-modes).